-Potential Applicants must provide detailed plans outlining their approach to remaining compliant with BABA requirements.
+Potential Applicants must provide detailed plans outlining their approach to remaining compliant with BABA requirements and include details of any waivers, if applicable.

 4.2.11.
 Cybersecurity and Supply Chain Risk Management Compliance (Section IV,C,2.c.vi of the BEAD NOFO)